andrewhwanpark/brutalist-blog/README.md

 ### First things first: \_config.yml

-First, you should change data in \_config.yml to the appropriate information such as your social links for the footer icons.
+First, you should change data in \_config.yml to the appropriate information such as your social links for the footer icons, avatar for navbar logo, title and name of the site, and more crucial information.

 ### Adding content